 HomeTrue North Blog

-There’s a reason why Canada has been called the world next door.
-With destinations that feel as if you’ve traveled across the ocean, Canada offers sophisticated vacation experiences—including the country’s signature hospitality—with all the conveniences of staying right here in North America.
+There's a reason why Canada has been called the world next door.
+With destinations that feel as if you’ve traveled across the ocean, Canada offers sophisticated vacation experiences — including the country’s signature hospitality — with all the conveniences of staying right here in North America.
+In 2025, take a train trip across Canada and discover the country's diverse landscapes and multicultural roots.
+Walk through some of the oldest cities in North America, visit awe-inspiring UNESCO World Heritage Sites, explore breathtaking natural wonders, and more.

 Québec City: A Paris Match?